Frequently Asked Questions

 How will I know when to finish?

-You can leave therapy at any time, of course, but when to complete your period of therapy is ideally be something which should be a joint decision between client and practitioner.
+You can leave therapy at any time, but when to complete your therapy is a joint decision between client and practitioner.

 Why don't you work with under-16s?